Monday, 24 February 2020

 Coronavirus: Advice and Information

-We want to reassure our members that the Chamber is open for business to offer support with whatever is needed at this time of challenge for the East Midlands.
+As England ramains in lockdown into 2021, we want to assure our members that the Chamber is open for business to offer support with whatever is needed at this time of challenge for the East Midlands.

 The Chamber would urge businesses to plan in the same manner they would for any uncertainty – much in the same way businesses have safeguarded themselves as much as possible against unknowns relating to Brexit.